derat/mpticks/README.md

     present.
 *   `routeTypeTicks` - Map field keyed by `RouteType` enum values.
 *   `tickStyleTicks` - Map field keyed by `TickStyle` enum values.
+*   `version` - Number field containing document version.
+Used to detect when stats need to be regenerated.

 #### `imports` subcollection